 The Pekingese is an ancient dog breed that goes back 4000 years.
-Born as a companion dog for the Chinese Imperial court, this breed has preserved a strong inclination to love the house and owner more than anything else.
+Born as a companion dog for the Chinese Imperial court, this breed has preserved a strong inclination to love the household and owner more than anything else.
 A Pekingese is not too friendly with strangers, other dogs or children however it is a calm, independent and smart breed.
 Suitable for inexperienced owners, for those who can't spend much time with their pet and needing to leave it alone for a few hours.
-The small size and tame nature make the Pekingese easy to manage and suitable to apartment life.
+The small size and tame nature make the Pekingese easy to manage and suitable for apartment life.
 However, be mindful of your Pekingese's protective drive as it can bark quite a bit and become aggressive towards strangers which it perceives as a threat.
 And, although this type of dog requires little time dedicated to play and exercise (less compared to other breeds) it still needs to be cleaned and brushed with care.
 Moreover, a Pekingese can easily develop health issues affecting the eyes and face.

 Characteristics accepts by FCI: